 Bangu correctly argues that an explanandum with a mathematical element weakens the claim that CP supports EI1.
 But, his charge of circularity is too strong.
-CP is, as it stands, a mathematical explanation of a biological fact.
-Bangu's allegation that CP5 is a mixed fact depends on whether he can analyze, or reformulate, CP5 to separate the mathematical portion.
+CP is, as it stands, an explanation of a biological fact which refers to mathematical objects.
+Bangu's allegation that the mathematical elements of CP1-4 only explain the mathematical portion of CP5 depends on whether he can analyze, or reformulate, CP5 to separate the mathematical portion from the empirical remainder.
 If the mathematical elements of CP5 were inseparable, then we could conclude, with the indispensabilist, that there are essentially mathematical elements of our descriptions of physical phenomena.
-The mathematical explanations of those elements will thus contribute essentially to our explanations of the phenomenon.
-If the mathematical elements of the explanandum were truly ineliminable, then we would have reason to believe that the world is essentially as the indispensabilist alleges.
+The mathematical explanations of those elements will thus contribute ineliminably, or indispensably, to our explanations of the phenomenon.
+If the mathematical elements of CP1-4 explain only the mathematical portion of the explanandum begs the question against the indispensabilist of whether the mathematical portion is essential to a description of the phenomenon.

-Conversely, if we can, in a dispensabilist spirit, eliminate the mathematical elements of CP, then we can, with Bangu, deny that it provides support to EI.
+Conversely, if we can, in a dispensabilist spirit, eliminate the mathematical elements of CP, then we can, with Bangu, deny that it supports EI.
 In fact, the elementary uses of numbers in CP are easily excisable.
 It is only drudgery to remove the adjectival uses of whole numbers in CP4 and CP5.
-The concept of primeness in CP2 and CP3 requires a bit more machinery, but, as Mary Leng observes, it does not even demand a completed ω-sequence.9
+The concept of primeness in CP2 and CP3 requires a bit more machinery, but, as Mary Leng observes, it does not even demand a completed $\omega$ -sequence.